Hamlet (place): Poland

-In Poland a hamlet is called osada, and is legally a small rural settlement, especially differing by type of buildings or inhabited by population connected with some place or workplace (like mill hamlet, forest hamlet, fishermen hamlet, railway hamlet, State Agricultural Farm hamlet).
-It can be an independent settlement, or a part of another settlement, like a village.
+In Poland, the law recognises several different kinds of rural settlements.
+Przysiółek (which can be translated as "hamlet") refers to a cluster of farms.
+Osada (which is typically translated as "settlement" but also can be translated as "hamlet") includes smaller settlements especially differing by type of buildings or inhabited by population connected with some place or workplace (like mill settlements, forest settlements, fishing settlements, railway settlements, former State Agricultural Farm settlements).
+They can be an independent settlement, or a part of another settlement, like a village.

 Romania

-In Romania hamlets are called cătune (singular: cătun), and they represent villages that contain several houses at most.
+In Romania, hamlets are called cătune (singular: cătun), and they represent villages that contain several houses at most.
 They are legally considered villages, and statistically, they are placed in the same category.
 Like villages, they do not have a separate administration, and thus are not an administrative division, but are part of a parent commune.